 The virus that causes molluscum contagiosum spreads easily through:

 - Skin-to-skin contact

 - Contact with infected objects, such as towels, kickboards and wrestling mats

 - Swimming in pools or hot tubs contaminated with the virus

 - Scratching or rubbing the bumps, which spreads the virus to nearby skin

 The bumps and the skin around them may become inflamed.
 This is thought to be an immune system response to the infection.
 If scratched, these bumps can become infected and heal with scarring.
 If sores appear on the eyelids, pink eye (conjunctivitis) can develop.

 To help prevent the spread of the virus:

 - Wash your hands.
 Keeping your hands clean can help prevent spreading the virus.

 - Avoid touching the bumps.
 Shaving over the infected areas also can spread the virus.

-- Don't share personal items.
-This includes clothing, towels, hairbrushes or other personal items.
-Refrain from borrowing these items from others as well.
+- Don't share or borrow personal items.
+These include clothing, towels, hairbrushes and other personal items.

 - Avoid sexual contact.
-If you have molluscum contagiosum on or near your genitals, don't have sex until the bumps are treated and have completely disappeared.
+If you have molluscum contagiosum on or near your genitals, don't have sex until the bumps are treated and gone.